qtile/qtile/docs/manual/install/index.rst

       pip install asyncio

   Alternatively, you can install trollius (see next point).
+Note, however, that `trollius is deprecated`_, and it is recommended that you use tulip, as trollius will likely be dropped if (and when) Python 2 support is dropped.
-- Python 2 and <=3.2 (and 3.3 without asyncio): You will need to install trollius_, which backports the asyncio module functionality to work without the infrastructure introduced in PEP 3156.
+- Python 2 (and 3.3 without asyncio): You will need to install trollius_, which backports the asyncio module functionality to work without the infrastructure introduced in PEP 3156.
 You can install this from PyPI: